sfmacdonald/Brick-Tamland/README.md

 The github repository may be found at https://github.com/sfmacdonald/Brick-Tamland

-The live URL for the working website is [insert URL]
+The live URL for the working website is https://sfmacdonald.github.io/Brick-Tamland/

 When accessed, the website should reflect the following image: